corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

   {{< note >}}
   Take note of the `HTTP RPC port` for each node.
 You will use these later when you [test the CorDapp using Swagger UI](#test-the-sample-cordapp-using-swagger-ui) or [Corda Node CLI](#test-the-sample-cordapp-using-corda-node-cli).
   {{< /note >}}

-6. Alternatively, wait for the network to be ready with:
-`corda-cli network wait -n solar-system`

 7. Install the application on the network using Corda CLI.